christoffercarlsson/autograph/README.md

 secret keys, SK<sub>A</sub> and SK<sub>B</sub>, that will be used to secure their communication during this protocol run.

-The ability to derive the correct SK<sub>A</sub> and SK<sub>B</sub> initial secret keys combined with the successful verification of H<sub>A</sub> and H<sub>B</sub> authenticates the key exchange and certifies that both Alice and Bob are in control of their IK and EK private keys.
+The ability to derive the correct SK<sub>A</sub> and SK<sub>B</sub> secret keys combined with the successful verification of H<sub>A</sub> and H<sub>B</sub>
+authenticates the key exchange and certifies that both Alice and Bob are in control of their IK and EK private keys.

 ### 3.3.
 Out-of-band verification